r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ## Steps 5 and 6: Implement Ride Sharing Functionality and Data Storage

 1. Open AWS Console, then search for DynamoDB.
-2. Create a new table named "Rides" with a partition key "Rideid".
+2. Create a new table named `Rides` with a partition key `Rideid`.
 3. Copy the Amazon Resource Name from Table settings.

 ### Set Up IAM Role for Lambda

 1. Open AWS Console, then search for IAM Dashboard.
-2. Create a role named "WildRydesLambda" with "AWSLambdaBasicExecutionRole" permissions.
+2. Create a role named `WildRydesLambda` with `AWSLambdaBasicExecutionRole` permissions.
 3. Create an inline policy for DynamoDB write access.

 ### Create Lambda Function (RequestUnicorn)

 1. Open AWS Console, then search for AWS Lambda Dashboard.
-2. Create a new function named "RequestUnicorn" with the existing role "WildRydesLambda".
+2. Create a new function named `RequestUnicorn` with the existing role `WildRydesLambda`.
 3. Update the function code with provided code and deploy (refer to lamdbaFunction.js file).
 4. Test the function with a configured test event (refer to testEvent.json file).